 Treatment for Erectile Dysfunction After Oral Medication Failure

-The Vacuum Erection Device (VED) is an acrylic cylinder with a pump that may be attached directly to the end of the penis.
-The cylinder and pump are used to create a vacuum which draws blood into the penis so it can become erect.
-Once the penis is erect, a ring or band slides down onto the lower end of the penis to keep the blood from draining and maintain the erection through intercourse.
-The ring or band can be removed just prior to orgasm or at the completion of intercourse.
-Common side effects include penile pain, ejaculatory pain and penile bruising.
-Some patients do not like the erection produced by the VED as it can be subjectively cold as the penis fills with venous blood.
-It requires a one-time cost outlay though this may be covered by insurance.
+A vacuum device is a cylinder tube that is placed around the penis and attached to a pump.
+The cylinder and pump are used to create a vacuum that draws blood into the penis, making it erect.
+Once the penis is erect, a ring or band slides down onto the lower end of the penis to keep the blood from draining and to maintain the erection.
+The ring should be removed within 30 minutes to prevent skin irritation and to return blood flow to the penis.
+Side effects can include penile pain, pain with ejaculation, and bruising of the penis.
+The penis may also appear purple in color, feel cold, and feel numb.
+The vacuum device needs to be bought by the user and the cost may be covered by insurance.

-Penile prosthetics are generally reserved for patients who fail all of the other therapies as the operation is irreversible.
-After having a prosthesis, the man would always need a functioning prosthesis to achieve erections.
+A penile implant is a device that is surgically placed in your penis to allow you to get an erection.
+This device is used for men who do not have success with other erectile dysfunction treatments.
+The operation is irreversible.
+After having a prosthesis placed, you will always need a functioning prosthesis to have erections.
 There are both malleable (bendable) prosthetics and inflatable devices, though most patients prefer the inflatable device.
-Satisfaction rates are quite high, although the erections are not usually as long or as wide as the natural erections.
-There are multiple risks/complications with prosthetics including bleeding, prosthetic infection, chronic pain (especially in diabetics), corporal perforation/erosion, urethral injury, device malfunction/failure, need for revision, SST deformity, penile, urethral, bladder or bowel injury during surgery, and others.
+Erections are not usually as long or as wide as a natural erection.
+There are risks with prosthetics, such as bleeding, infection, chronic pain (especially in diabetics), injury to nearby organs, the device not working, and deformity.
 Learn more about penile prostheses.

 If you are looking for options to treat your erectile dysfunction, you should talk with a urologist.